Updated On 10/12/2017 | Originally Published On 07/15/2015

 - Use soy or beeswax candles to cast an eerie glow, instead of petroleum-based paraffin ones.

-- If you're building a haunted mansion, shop for supplies locally at a nonprofit used building materials store.
+- If you're building a haunted mansion, shop for supplies locally at a used-building-materials store, such as Habitat for Humanity ReStores.
 "They have fabulous haunted house type stuff like doors and windows that already look really old and used and creaky," says Colwell-Lipson.

 - And if you do buy new decorations, choose durable ones and store them carefully so you can reuse them every year.
 Colwell-Lipson suggests supporting artisans by searching for unique Halloween decorations made from natural materials at Etsy.